MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-II-Office-Secretary-Department-Transportation-Aviation-Proceedings/subchapter-A-Economic-Regulations/part-241-Uniform-System-Accounts-Reports-Large-Certificated-Air-Carriers/subjectgroup-ECFRd1647f2613d1290-Profit-Loss-Classification/section-12.md

 (b) This account shall be subdivided as follows by all air carrier groups:

-09.1 *Liquor and food - gross revenues.*09.2 *Movies and stereo - gross revenues.*09.3 *Other - gross revenues.*09.4 *Liquor and food - depreciation expense.*09.5 *Liquor and food - other expense.*09.6 *Movies and stereo - depreciation expense.*09.7 *Movies and stereo - other expense.*09.8 *Other - depreciation expense.*09.9 *Other - expense.*10 Restaurant and Food Service (Ground).
+09.1 *Liquor and food—gross revenues.*09.2 *Movies and stereo—gross revenues.*09.3 *Other—gross revenues.*09.4 *Liquor and food—depreciation expense.*09.5 *Liquor and food—other expense.*09.6 *Movies and stereo—depreciation expense.*09.7 *Movies and stereo—other expense.*09.8 *Other—depreciation expense.*09.9 *Other—expense.*10 Restaurant and Food Service (Ground).

 (a) Record here revenues from and expenses related to the operation of restaurants and similar facilities, and from sales of food.
 (See section 12-51.)